 It’s rare that you’ll find me in anything with laces from May to September.
 It’s just not my gig.
 I don’t want to be high maintenance about it, but I’m not going to waste even a second of precious sunlight untying my shoes.
-I want to be able to kick off a pair of clogs when I walk in the door or slip on some slides to make my way up to my neighbors’ pool.
-Hell, I even got away with wearing some pretty beat-up loafers to a wedding the other week.
+I want to be able to kick off a pair of clogs when I walk in the door or slip on some slides to make my way up to my neighbor’s pool.
+Hell, I’ve even got away with wearing some pretty beat-up loafers to a wedding.

 I guess you could say that my summer wardrobe is built for comfort, ease, and perhaps a little style.
-If that sounds like you, dear Reader, then you’re in luck.
-I picked twelve great summer shoes that fit that bill.
-These are the best loafers, sandals, and everything in between that will carry you through summer 2022
+If that sounds like you, then you’re in luck.
+These 12 great summer shoes all that fit that bill.

 Sabah Shoes Babas